Mullefa/locallib/README.md

 ## Package management

 Isolated environments and package management go hand in hand.  [drat](https://github.com/eddelbuettel/drat) is recommended for packagement management if base R is not sufficient.

+To facilitate adding the packages installed whilst in a virtual environment to a drat repository, the function `drat_install()` is provided.
+It installs packages into the virtual environment, and also inserts the source for the packages into the drat repository.
+The user can then push the changes to their drat repository upstream.
+This builds up a repository with all dependencies for the project dynamically, and saves effort on the part of the user.

+_There will be a case study coming to demonstrate how this is used in enterprise._

 ## Additional features

 In the future the following features will be added:

-- native support for drat
 - ability to create a configuration file specifying the virtual environment, and the ability to re-create the virtual environment from this file
 - a hook which will warn the user if non-base libraries are installed in the local library